Crystal Liu

 Crystal Liu is an American television writer.

 She is well known for her work on FX's American Horror Story.

 Career

 Liu got her start as a production assistant on the 75th Academy Awards.
 She went on to serve as an assistant to executive producers on NBC's Lipstick Jungle, for the entirety of its two-season run.
 She served as an associate producer for one episode of Maneater.
-She first worked with Brad Falchuk and Ryan Murphy on their Fox musical comedy Glee, as script supervisor.
+She first worked with Brad Falchuk and Ryan Murphy on their Fox musical comedy Glee, as script coordinator.
 A position she served in during the shows third year.
 In 2011, the writing duo recruited Liu to their new FX series American Horror Story.
-She worked as script supervisor from the pilot to the end of the third season; she was then promoted to staff writer for the fourth season; before receiving another promotion to story editor during American Horror Story: Hotel.
+She worked as script coordinator from the pilot to the end of the third season; she was then promoted to staff writer for the fourth season; before receiving another promotion to story editor during American Horror Story: Hotel.
 She has contributed four scripts for the series.